 - Schedules for parking violations, fines, and sanctions are available at the Parking Services office and on the CU Boulder Parking Services web site.

 - Penalties: A discounted fine amount may be available if paid within 14 calendar days.
-After 14 calendar days the full fine amount is due.
-Additional fees will be assesed in each Parking Services billing thereafter.
+After 14 calendar days, the full fine amount is due.
+Additional fees will be assessed in each Parking Services billing thereafter.
 Outstanding citations linked to a student account may be transferred to the Student's Tuition and Fee bill.